 Being in an unfamiliar setting and in need of medical care can make some patients feel vulnerable.
-We want you to feel secure and to know that staff will work to keep you safe.
-You have the right:
+We want you to feel secure and to know that we will work to keep you safe.

-- to be free from abuse, harassment, neglect and exploitation. - to access protective and advocacy services by asking to speak with a Social Worker - to be free from restraints or seclusion that are not medically necessary unless applied for custodial reasons by law enforcement. - to designate a person or people as your "Partner in Care" and/or visitor(s).
-Mile Bluff will not restrict, limit, or deny visitation privileges based on race, color, national origin, religion, sex, gender identity or expression, sexual orientation or disability.
+You have the right to:

-• to have a family member or representative of your choice and your own physician promptly notified of your admission to the hospital.
+- receive care that is free from abuse, harassment, neglect and exploitation - access protective and advocacy services upon request - be free from restraints or seclusion, that are not medically necessary, unless applied for custodial reasons by law enforcement - be given visitation privileges, when appropriate, regardless of your race, color, national origin, age, disability, sex, religion, political beliefs, sexual orientation, filing of a prior civil rights complaint or source of payment - have your own healthcare provider, and a family member/representative of your choosing, promptly notified of your admission to the hospital